DLR-AMR/workflows_for_GH_projects/README.md

 Using the provided files together with an instance of the template project [Issue Lifecycle](https://github.com/orgs/DLR-AMR/projects/7) the managing of your issues is nearly fully automated.

+# Requirements
+You need to provide a personal access Token for github that has read/write access for projects and issues on organizaton level.

 # How to setup a repository.
 The workflows are triggered by a repository.
 The projects can be on organization level.
 1. Copy the files from ".github/workflows" into the workflow folder of your repository.